10 Tourist Spots in Coron, Palawan – A Guide to Coron

 Spruced up bangka in Coron

-This is unfortunate because the places are incredibly beautiful and photo-worthy, but with hundreds of people in life vests shouting and screaming, hitting you with their selfie sticks and fins (whilst trying to learn how to swim) added to the equation, the magic tends to die out.
-Our guide told us that had the lake been open, there would be far less people at every other spot.
+This over-crowding was unfortunate because the tourist spots in Coron, Palawan are incredibly beautiful and photo-worthy, but with hundreds of people in life vests shouting and screaming, hitting us with their selfie sticks and fins (whilst trying to learn how to swim) added to the equation, the magic disappeared.
+Our guide on one of the Coron boat tours told us that had Lake Kayangan been open, there would have been far less people at each other spot.

-Notwithstanding, we totally recommend visits to Barracuda Lake (if you are a good swimmer, be sure to swim out towards the middle of the lake, away from all the people so that you can experience its beauty in silence), Siete Pecados Marine Park which is home to some of the best underwater coral life that we have ever seen, and CYC beach which was optional on our tour, but which is actually a cute little spot.
+Notwithstanding, we totally recommend visits to Barracuda Lake (if you are a good swimmer, be sure to swim out towards the middle of the lake, away from all the people so that you can experience its beauty in silence) and the Twin Lagoons on Coron island.
+A tour for island hopping in Coron will normally incorporate all the spots on Coron island as well as those at other nearby sites such as Siete Pecados Marine Park and CYC beach.

-- Life vests are mandatory in Barracuda lake due to the brackish water.
-Water shoes are also mandatory at the coral reefs and in order to swim out to CYC beach.
+- Life vests are mandatory in Barracuda Lake due to the brackish water.

 - Beware of snakes!
 Nikki freaked the local guide out when he told him about having swum close to a black and white snake at the water’s edge!
 Apparently, what we later found out to be a ‘Banded Sea Krait’, is a friendly, yet highly venomous sea snake which kills its prey in eight seconds.

 - A dry bag is highly recommended.
 Most of your stuff will get wet without it.
 We bought ours in El Nido but they can be found in Coron town too.

 - Mask (with snorkel) and water shoes during the Coron boat tours are not provided but can be rented out at the pier before departure for 150 PHP each (about €2.50), although they may not be of great quality.
 If you plan on going on many water-based activities we strongly recommend that you being your own.